 Long-form recordings are those collected over extended periods of time, typically via a wearable.
 Although the technique was used with normotypical adults decades ago (Mehl et al., 2001; Mehl and Pennebaker, 2003), it became widespread in the study of early childhood over the last decade since the publication of a seminal white paper by the LENA Foundation (Gilkerson and Richards, 2008).
 The LENA Foundation created a hardware-software combination that illuminated the potential of this technique for theoretical and applied purposes (e.g., Christakis et al. 2009; Warlaumont et al. 2014).
-More recently, long-form data is being discussed in the context of neurological disorders (e.g., Riad et al. 2020).
+Fig. 1 summarizes which data are typically found in corpora of day-long recordings used for child language acquisition studies. while Fig. 2 illustrates annotations drawn from a public corpus.
+More recently, long-form data is also being discussed in the context of neurological disorders (e.g., Riad et al. 2020).
 In this article, we define the unique space of difficulties surrounding long-form recordings, and introduce a set of packages that provides practical solutions, with a focus on child-centered recordings.
+Put briefly, we provide a solution that is compatible with a wide range of annotation and storage approaches through a package that builds on a common standard to integrate functionalities for data processing and continuous validation, and which is combined with extant solutions allowing collaborative work and striking a balance between privacy on the one hand, reproducibility, findability, and long-term archiving on the other.
 We end by discussing ways in which these solutions could be generalized to other populations.
-In order to demonstrate how our proposal could foster reproducible research on day-long recordings of children, we have released the source of the paper and the code used to build the figures which illustrate the capabilities of our python package in Section 4.
+1